-Where did the term Minnesota Nice come from, and what does it really mean?
+Is Minnesota Nice even nice?
+Where did the term originate?

 But to others it denotes the shadow side of nice: acting chipper even though you’re mad enough to push somebody into a wood chipper.

-“It can be seen in really a positive way, but also a less positive way that suggests that it’s all a facade — and the facade is ‘Fargo,’ ” said Stephen Gross, a history professor at Minnesota State University, Morris, referencing the black humor of the Minnesota-bred Coen brothers’ 1996 movie.
+“It can be seen in really a positive way, but also a less positive way that suggests that it’s all a facade — and the facade is ‘Fargo,’ ” said Stephen Gross, a history professor at University of Minnesota, Morris, referencing the black humor of the Minnesota-bred Coen brothers’ 1996 movie.

 This duality, Gross suggested, reflects a similar tension between Minnesotans’ habit of portraying themselves as “liberal, gracious and hospitable” and their reputation for interpersonal aloofness.